JaapBraam/LoRaWanGateway/README.md

 	CHN[9]=chan(904100000,"FSK" ,MC1.BW150)

-It will listen to all spreading factors but only on one specific channel.
+It will listen to only one specific channel.
 It will send on whatever channel or datarate the router seems fit...

 ## Revisions

+* 2017-01-16 support for listening on a single SF, drastically increasing range
 * 2017-01-15 add documentation [from the TTN forum](https://www.thethingsnetwork.org/forum/t/single-channel-gateway/798/227) and [issue #10](https://github.com/JaapBraam/LoRaWanGateway/issues/10)
 * 2017-01-15 fix for initialization using GW_NSS parameter
 * 2017-01-15 add firmware directory containing flasher and nodemcu firmware